rahim-analytics/Hotel_data-cleaning-set/README.md

-# Hotel_data-cleaning-set
-Hotel Booking Data Cleaning Project
-📌 Overview
-This project focuses on cleaning and preparing a Hotel Booking dataset for further analysis and insights.
-The dataset includes reservation records, customer behavior, and booking preferences.
-The primary goal was to ensure data quality by identifying and resolving inconsistencies, missing values, and formatting issues.

-🧹 Objectives
-Handle missing values and duplicate records.

-Correct data types and format inconsistencies.

-Identify and remove outliers.

-Prepare a clean dataset ready for analysis and visualization.

-🛠️ Tools & Technologies
-Python

-Pandas

-NumPy

-Jupyter Notebook

-Seaborn (for initial visual checks)

-🔍 Key Steps Performed
-Data Import & Initial Exploration
-Loaded dataset and reviewed key metrics (shape, data types, nulls).

-Missing Value Treatment
-Replaced or dropped null values based on feature importance and data context.

-Duplicate Removal
-Identified and removed duplicate booking records to ensure data integrity.

-Data Type Corrections
-Converted columns like dates and booleans to appropriate types.

-Outlier Detection
-Used statistical methods and visual inspection to flag and clean anomalies.

-Feature Cleaning
-Trimmed text, standardized categorical values, and removed redundant columns.

-📊 Outcome
-A cleaned and structured dataset that ensures accuracy and reliability for further analysis, machine learning models, or business intelligence reporting.

-📁 Files
-hotel_Cleaning_nust.ipynb: Jupyter Notebook containing full data cleaning workflow.

-👨‍💻 Author
-Abdul Rahim
-Aspiring Business Analyst | Data Analytics Enthusiast Certified in Data Science from NUST
+# 🏨 Hotel Booking Data Cleaning Project

+## 📘 Project Overview

+This project focuses on cleaning and preprocessing a hotel booking dataset to prepare it for further analysis and machine learning tasks.
+The dataset contains records of hotel bookings including customer preferences, reservation details, and cancellation history.
+Cleaning this dataset is crucial for extracting reliable insights and building predictive models.

+---

+## 🎯 Objectives

+- Handle missing values, duplicates, and inconsistent entries.
+- Correct data types for accurate computation.
+- Remove outliers and noise to improve data quality.
+- Prepare a clean dataset for analysis and visualization.

+---

+## 🔧 Technologies Used

+- **Python**
+- **Pandas** for data manipulation
+- **NumPy** for numerical operations
+- **Seaborn & Matplotlib** (optional: for initial visualization)
+- **Jupyter Notebook** as the development environment

+---

+## 🔍 Cleaning Workflow

+1. **Data Loading & Exploration**
+   - Loaded dataset and checked shape, types, and null values.

+2. **Missing Value Treatment**
+   - Used logical imputation and row removal based on data context.

+3. **Data Type Conversion**
+   - Transformed date and Boolean fields to correct types.

+4. **Duplicate and Inconsistency Handling**
+   - Removed duplicate rows and standardized categorical values.

+5. **Outlier Detection & Removal**
+   - Identified and eliminated extreme values using statistical methods.

+6. **Final Dataset Export**
+   - Saved the cleaned dataset for future use in analytics or ML tasks.

+---

+## 📁 Repository Structure